TokTok/spec/spec.md

 |:-------|:-------------------|
 | `?`    | List of path nodes |

 The structure of a path node is the same as `Node Info`.
+Note: this means that the integers stored in these nodes are stored in Big Endian as well.

 ### EOF (0xFF)